Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Introduction

 \subsection{Stability of Oscillations}

 No linear system can produce an asymptotically stable limit cycle.
-Identifying nonlinear models from data is a difficult problem, in particular because of the complex relationship between system parameters and long term behaviour of solutions.
+Identifying nonlinear models from data is a difficult problem, primarily due to the complex relationship between system parameters and long term behaviour of solutions.
 A recent approach, which this paper builds upon, works via convex optimization of a {\em robust identification error} which imposes an asymptotic stability constraint on the identified model \cite{Tobenkin10a}.

 However, if the system has a periodic solution, not driven by a periodic forcing term then this approach must fail: the stability constraint is too strong.
 To see this, suppose a system

 has a non-trivial $T$-periodic solution $x^\star(t)$, then $x^\star(t+\tau), \tau \in (0, T)$ is also a solution which will never converge to $x^\star(t)$.